rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 </div>

 Reflections of the silent man can be found [here](https://rajatmodi62.github.io/2024/10/26/reflection_mortal_machine/).
-Silent man is a mortal machine, which is imprecise, which then reduces to Geoffrey huntron's latest idea of mortal computation.
+Silent man is a mortal machine, which is imprecise, which then reduces to Geoffrey Hinton's latest idea of mortal computation.
 A silent man.
 A true godzilla.
 A noble nobel-prize-godzilla.
-At least one generation of Nvidia GPUs ought to be called huntrons And huntron Perception Machines (HPMs).
+At least one generation of Nvidia GPUs ought to be called Hintons And Hinton Perception Machines (HPMs).
 But, who would listen to a poor underfed graduate student anyways ?
 The world goes on.

-Geoff Huntron on mortal computation.
+Geoff Hinton on mortal computation.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; margin: 0;">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/sghvwkXV3VU?si=qCU0DqSD_IYHFJRF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>